 6 Then the king, with the queen sitting beside him, asked me, “How long will your journey take, and when will you get back?”
 It pleased the king to send me; so I set a time.Nehemiah 2:1-6

 I went to Jerusalem, and after staying there three daysNehemiah 2:11

-This records the order “to restore and rebuild Jerusalem” that Daniel had prophesied would start the countdown.
-It was in the 20th year of the Persian Emperor Artaxerxes, well-known in history as starting his reign in 465 BCE.
-Thus his 20th year would place this decree in the year 444 BCE.
-Almost a hundred years after Daniel, the Persian Emperor issued his decree, starting the countdown that would bring the Christ.
+So this records the “issuing of the decree to restore and rebuild Jerusalem” that Daniel had prophesied would one day come.
+It occurred in the 20th year of the Persian Emperor Artaxerxes.
+Historians recognize him as starting his reign in 465 BCE.
+Thus his 20th year places this decree in the year 444 BCE.
+God gave Daniel a sign for the start of the countdown.
+Almost a hundred years later, the Persian Emperor, not knowing about this prophecy of Daniel, issued this decree.
+The Persian emperor Artaxerxes set in motion the countdown that the prophecy said would bring the Anointed One.

 Seven ‘Sevens’ and Sixty-two ‘Sevens’